 How do I get started?

 Click the link for the course you wish to work in.
 As you enter the course, you will see menu items that will allow you to navigate around your course.
-You will be able to communicate with your instructor through student email/Owl Mail and/or through Blackboard Course Messages.
+You will be able to communicate with your instructor through your STC Student Email account.
 Your instructor will inform you of his/her preferred method of contact within the information in your Blackboard course.

 How do online courses basically work?

-You will be able to communicate with your instructor through student e-mail/Owl Mail, Blackboard Course Messages, and discussion forums.
+You will be able to communicate with your instructor through your STC Student Email account and discussion forums.
 A discussion forum allows you to hold virtual conversations with other classmates and your instructor without having to be online at the same time.
 The My Grade menu item will allow you to view your grades.
 All online courses require a proctored event.

 How do I login to my online course?